 Make Active Channel Polygons Part 2: Generates polygons representing the active channel for streams in the input area.
 This dataset is a draft.

 Make Bankfull Polygons: Generates polygons that represent the bankfull for streams in the input area.
 Cleans up the draft active channel polygons dataset and outputs a finalized version.

+Edit Bankfull Polygons: Manually correct errors in the final bankfull channel polygons generated.

 Make Riparian Corridor Polygons: Generates polygons that represent the riparian corridor for streams in the input area.